Daeso of Buyeo: War with Goguryeo

 As king, Daeso gathered enough military power to attack Goguryeo.
 Before attacking, however, he sent an envoy to Goguryeo's King Yuri, ordering him to send a royal hostage to Dongbuyeo.
 Goguryeo rejected the order leading to the first Goguryeo-Dongbuyeo war to occur in 6 AD.
-Daeso directly led a 50,000-man army into Goguryeo, but was forced to retreat when heavy snow began to fall..
+Daeso directly led a 50,000-man army into Goguryeo, but was forced to retreat when heavy snow began to fall.
 After this defeat, Daeso had to wait seven years before he could seek to regain what he had lost from the first war with Goguryeo.
 In 13 AD, Daeso led his armies into Goguryeo once again.
 This time, Muhyul, crown prince of Goguryeo, led the armies of Goguryeo in a well-planned ambush and slaughtered virtually all of Daeso's army.
 Only Daeso and a few of his men escaped back to Dongbuyeo.

 Death and aftermath

 After the death of Goguryeo's King Yuri, Crown Prince Muhyul rose to the throne to become King Daemusin.
 In 21 AD, King Daemusin led an army and invaded Dongbuyeo, eventually killing Daeso, but he didn't destroy Dongbuyeo.
-Instead, in 22 AD the third son of King Yuri, Dojin, was given responsibility for Dongbuyeo but with its territory being absorbed into the kingdom of Goguryeo.
+Instead, in 22 AD the nephew of King Daeso, Dojin, was given responsibility for Dongbuyeo but with its territory being absorbed into the kingdom of Goguryeo.